1. sensory neurons

 2. visceral: receive info about internal environment

-interoceptors: monitor organ systems re stretch, pressure,
+interoceptors: monitor organ systems re stretch, pressure

-exteroceptors: monitor external environment re
+exteroceptors: monitor external environment re touch, temp, pressure, taste, sight, hearing

-proprioceptors: monitor skeletal system re
+proprioceptors: monitor skeletal system re position/movement

 in summary...